rflandau/Orv/README.md

 ## Rough Around The Edges

-The prototype is missing QoL features that would make it more comfortable to import.
+The prototype is missing QoL features and few considerations have been made for efficiency.
+The bread and butter of the Orv package (the VaultKeeper struct) is not overly configurable and uses coarse-grained locks.

-For example, Vault Keepers do not take in the logger you want them to use and, as such, the logger is not terribly configurable.
-This is illustrative of the slapdash nature of the prototype.
+It should be considered a proof of concept and nothing more.

 ## API Docs